achen1296/Apple-Music-Editor/README.md

 - [String Section](#string-section)
 - [Raw String](#raw-string)
-- Book (See Gary Vollink's page for a description.
+- Book?
+(See Gary Vollink's page for a description.
 I don't have any in my Library.musicdb file, so I couldn't test anything on them and I didn't write any code for them.
-However, some boma subtypes that Gary Vollink lists as having book data inside have the normal string format instead in my library, so I suspect they are no longer in use, which makes sense because they seem unnecessarily long and complicated.)
+However, some boma subtypes that Gary Vollink lists as having book data inside (0x1FC, 0x1FD, 0x200) have the normal string format instead in my library, so I suspect they are no longer in use, which makes sense because they seem unnecessarily long and complicated.)

 # String Section